Development of tropical cyclones

 Several conditions are needed for a tropical cyclone to form:

 - High sea temperatures of at least 27°C.

 - Converging winds near the ocean surface forcing air to rise and form storm clouds.

 - Winds that do not vary greatly with height - known as low wind shear.
 This allows the storm clouds to rise vertically to high levels;

 - Sufficient distance from the equator for a spin such as the Coriolis force to take effect.

 The energy which drives a tropical cyclone is transferred as warm water is evaporated from the tropical ocean.
-As the air descends, almost all of the stored energy is released by condensation.
+As the air descends, almost all, around 90%, of the stored energy is released by condensation.
 This release of heat energy warms the air and the pressure decreases further resulting in air rising faster to fill the area of low pressure.
 As the air rises; warmer, moist air from the ocean is driven into the system creating further energy and resulting in the tropical cyclone becoming a self- sufficient system.
 If the tropical cyclone travels over land, the energy source (tropical ocean) is lost which results in the eventual breakdown of the storm.

 As little as 3% of the heat energy may be converted into mechanical energy of the circulating winds.
 This relatively small amount of mechanical energy equates to a power supply of 1.5x1012Watts - equivalent to about half the world-wide electrical generating capacity!